liang-bo96/LiveNeuron/docs/user_guide.rst

 User Guide
 ==========

-This comprehensive guide covers all features and configuration options of LiveNeuron based on the actual implementation.
+This comprehensive guide covers all features and configuration options of LiveNeuro based on the actual implementation.

 Getting Started
 ---------------